Fayetteville, NC – On April 20, 2024, the parking lot in front of Dick’s House of Sport at Freedom Town Center turned into a creative p

 The musical talent of Pine Forest High School’s Marching Band, the School of Hope Youth Choir, and Mynia Hughes’ trumpet solo of the national anthem filled the air with inspiring tunes from our youth.

 “Follow the Spectrum 2024” was not just about fun; it was also a platform for recognizing and honoring the contributions of sponsors.
-Special recognition was given to Kyle Johnson, the Founder and CEO of Follow the Spectrum, who has drawn on his own experiences with autism to champion this cause.
+Special recognition was given to Kyle Johnson, the Founder and CEO of Follow the Spectrum, who has drawn on his own experiences with autism spectrum disorder to champion this cause.
 Teaming up with local activists like Kres Thomas of FayToday News, and Elijah Cox and Antonio Forte of Carolina Tree Club, the team aimed to promote Kyle’s outreach vision in an impactful event.

 For those interested in learning more about autism awareness or if you wish to contribute to this next years event, please stay connected to our social media or visit: www.Followthespectrum2024.com